-Sanderling House is a spacious peaceful detached House 1 minute walk from Dale beach on the Pembrokeshire coastal path.
-Sleeps 8 with 4 bedrooms king, double and 2 twins It has Sea Views - Ample Parking for Cars and Boat - Beautiful garden.- 3D TV in 2 rooms -Free Wi-fi -Pets allowed
+Sanderling House- is a spacious peaceful detached house 1 minute walk from Dale beach on the Pembrokeshire coastal path; it sleeps 8 with 4 bedrooms, king, double and 2 twins.
+It has sea views - ample parking for cars and boat - beautiful garden - 3D TV in 2 rooms -Free Wi-Fi -Pets allowed.
+Sanderling House has won TripAdvisor Certificate of excellence for 2014, this prestigious award recognizes businesses that consistently earn top ratings from TripAdvisor travelers.

 This is a well equipped kitchen as we love cooking and entertaining.

-It has: Electric hob, cooker, dishwasher, American fridge / freezer, wine fridge, microwave, kettle, toaster, slow cooker, blender, juicer, coffee machine, electric hot plate, vegetable steamer, set of knives and china & cutlery for 8 people.
+It has: electric hob, cooker, dishwasher, American fridge / freezer, wine fridge, microwave, kettle, toaster, slow cooker, blender, juicer, coffee machine, electric hot plate, vegetable steamer, set of knives and china & cutlery for 8 people also plastic for outside.
 Under the sink you will find basic cleaning materials 3 dishwasher tablets small amount of washing up liquid, torch, candles and matches.
 There are some basic dry stores coffee, tea and sugar to start you off and a pint of milk in the fridge.
 (Please feel free to leave any dry stores or frozen goods that you don't want to take home as long as they are in date.)

-At the end of the kitchen next to the large patio doors is a sofa, chair & coffee table so that you can look out onto the garden or just have a chat to who's ever cooking.
+At the end of the kitchen next to the large patio doors is a sofa, chair & coffee table so that you can look out onto the garden and watch the birds or just have a chat to who's ever cooking, a digital radio is here too tuned into radio Pembrokeshire..
+Dining room:

 The dining room has a round pine extendable table which sits 4 or 8 people.
-There is also a drinks trolley (sorry drinks not included) and a butcher's block where there are place mats, large serving bowl and slate cheese board.
+There is also a drinks trolley (sorry drinks not included).
+Here you will find bottle openers, both champagne and liquor glasses.
+Also, light up wine cooler and glass ice bucket, a butcher's block, where there are placemats, large serving bowl and slate cheese board.
 This is a great table to sit down as a family and eat, play games, or cards on, (games etc can be found upstairs in the lounge on shelving unit.)
 There is also a radio (tuned into radio Pembrokeshire) and I pod docking station.

-This is a double bed bedroom downstairs with a nautical theme and pictures of my daughter's favourite beach Musselwick It has a television free view and a VHS player with a collection of children's Disney and adventure video's and hairdryer.
+This is a double bed bedroom downstairs with a nautical theme and pictures of my daughter's favorite beach Musselwick It has a television freeview and a VHS player with a collection of children's Disney and adventure video's and a hairdryer, hot water bottle and spare blanket.

-This bedroom is downstairs and has twin beds in it and a docking pod / radio and hairdryer.
+This bedroom is downstairs and has twin beds in it and a docking pod / radio hairdryer and spare blankets.
 This bedroom has pictures of Watwick beach (directions in information folder)

 This room has the cutest wardrobe ever!